-The individual frames of the three catalogs had been oriented on ICRF3 by applying no net rotation constraints.
+The individual frames of all the catalogs had been oriented on ICRF3 by applying no net rotation constraints on ICRF3 defining sources, loose in AUS and OPA solutions.
 Positions in ICRF3 had been adopted for the a priori catalogs in all the solutions included in this analysis.
 The two Geoscience Australia catalogs differ only in the data spam considered in the solutions, and in consequence the number of sources in the solutions also differs; aus2020b contains about six more months of data.
-A loose no net rotation constraint has been imposed on the 303 ICRF3 defining sources; right ascensions and declinations have been computed as global parameters for most sources, only 44 were treated as arc parameters, among them the 39 "special handling sources" in ICRF2.
-The galactocentric aberration has been corrected according to MacMillan (2019), and the recommendation of the IVS Working Group on Galactic Aberration.
-In the solution asi2020a right ascensions and declinations of 489 sources are computed as arc parameters; a no-net rotation constraint has been applied to 291 sources.
-No information is provided on the treatment of the galactocentric aberration.
+Right ascensions and declinations have been computed as global parameters for most sources.
+In asi2021a, coordinates of 4791 sources were computed as global parameters, while coordinates of 435 sources were computed as arc-parameters.
+In solution aus2021a coordinates of 4900 sources with at least four observations were computed as global parameters; coordinates of 49 positionally unstable sources were computed as arc parameters (39 correspond to the special handling sources in ICRF2, 6 objects are unstable AGNs and 4 are radio stars).
+5197 source coordinates were computed ad global parameters in solution aus2021b, and 54 sources positionally unstable (including 50 AGNs) were computed as arc-parameters.
+All source coordinates in opa2021a were computed as global parameters, with the exception of 6 radio stars and 7 known gravitational lenses.
+The galactocentric aberration has been corrected in all solutions according to MacMillan (2019), and the recommendation of the IVS Working Group on Galactic Aberration.